Birrooo/zoneshare/README.md

 I then published this site accessible to all.

-### Creation of ansible script
+### Creation of Ansible script

-Script preparation for MYSQL / MARIADB, F2B, Apache Server.
+Script preparation for MYSQL / MARIADB, F2B, Apache Server & Nginx.
 Adapted to VM on proxmox.

-I use ansible to do continuous update deployment.

-### Creation of a modded client

-I am currently working on a project to develop a modded client for a game server.
+### Ansible - Server Update

+Update server to latest packages.
+Installing/configuring server.
+- Only update specified packages.
+- Works with all of version for Ubuntu / Debian.

+Ansible 2.7.1